EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: EscapeBench Construction

 \subsection{Preliminary Study}

-To verify the creative reasoning required in our designed games and assess the current LMs' ability to perform such reasoning, we conduct a preliminary case study in \Cref{tab:preliminary_cases}.
-We sample diverse real scenarios from EscapeBench's game design and test them on closed-source GPT-4o~\citep{hurst2024gpt} and open-source LLama-3.1-70B~\citep{dubey2024llama}.
-For each model, we instruct it to think creatively about what it might achieve with the provided Items and Tools in room escape scenarios.

-Our results reveal that: \textbf{i)} EscapeBench offers a wide range of creative reasoning challenges, encompassing unconventional tool usage, implicit numerical puzzle solving, innovative tool crafting strategies, etc. \textbf{ii)} Both closed- and open-source models demonstrate significant limitations in creativity and imagination, particularly in identifying implicit goals and devising creative strategies.
-These findings emphasize the complexity and necessity of our benchmark as well as the current gaps in models' creativity.
+We sample scenarios from EscapeBench and test GPT-4o~\citep{hurst2024gpt} and LLama-3.1-70B~\citep{dubey2024llama}'s creative reasoning performance through case studies in \Cref{tab:preliminary_cases}.
+Our results reveal that: \textbf{i)} EscapeBench presents diverse creative reasoning challenges, including unconventional tool use, implicit numerical puzzles, and innovative tool crafting. \textbf{ii)} Both closed- and open-source models struggle with creativity, especially in identifying implicit goals and forming creative strategies.
+These findings highlight the complexity of EscapeBench and the gaps in model creativity.